Hennops River

 The Hennops River is one of the larger rivers that drains Gauteng, South Africa.
-It has its source near Kempton Park, east of Johannesburg and meets the Crocodile River (Limpopo) shortly before Hartbeespoort Dam.
+It has its source near Kempton Park, east of Johannesburg and meets the Crocodile River shortly before Hartbeespoort Dam.
 It is one of Gauteng's most polluted rivers.

 Course

 The Hennops River starts in Terenure, Kempton Park, and flows in a northerly direction towards Tembisa township.
 It then flows past Olifantsfontein and meets the Sesmyl Spruit which flows out of the Rietvlei Dam.
 The river then turns north-west flowing through the centre of Centurion.
-The river continues in this direction flowing through the foothills of the Magaliesberg before flowing into the Crocodile River (Limpopo) on its right bank near the Hartbeespoort Dam.
+The river continues in this direction flowing through the foothills of the Magaliesberg before flowing into the Crocodile River on its right bank near the Hartbeespoort Dam.

 Dams

 The Rietvlei Dam, which provides water to City of Tshwane, as well as numerous farm dams are situated in the Hennops River Basin.
 Lake Centurion as well as numerous weirs are situated on the river.